jakubpradzynski/digits-predictor/README.md

 # digits-predictor
 App for bachelor thesis

+### About project
+The project was created as part of a BA thesis in Computer Science at the University of Nicolaus Copernicus in Toruń.

+Author: Jakub Prądzyński.

+The project is to present the operation of machine learning models distinguishing hand-written numbers.
+It is based on the open MNIST database.
+Contains scripts teaching models of Support Vector Machine and Artificial Neural Network.
+Access a simple GUI through the browser to be able to draw any digit yourself and check how well-trained models will manage.

 ### Requirements
 For the proper functioning of the application, you need:
 1. Java > 8